jh-hartley/aida-facet-inference/docs/development.md

 5. **Code Style**
    - Follow PEP 8
    - Use meaningful variable names
    - Keep functions small and focused

+6. **Development Workflow**
+   - Use local development for active coding
+   - Test in Docker before committing
+   - Keep the database schema in sync
+   - Document any new environment variables